Nadawoo/etwinbar/README.md

 If you want to add or change other styles, put your rules in your own CSS files.
 Never put them in the CSS files of EtwinBar, as they would be erased in case of update.

 ## How to change the place of the footer
-By default, the EtwinBar's footer is placed at the end of the <footer> tag.
+By default, the EtwinBar's footer is placed at the end of the &lt;footer&gt; tag.
 You can place it elsewhere by adding this tag where you want in your HTML:
 ```html
 <section id="etwinFooter"></section>
 ```